bbc/gourmet-translation-module-template/README.md

 ### Implement some functions:

-Implement three functions in the `integrate.py` file.
+Implement two functions in the `integrate.py` file.
 There is placeholder code in the functions which can be deleted.
-You can add additional functions and variables to the file but the `init`, `translate` and `is_valid_input` functions should not be deleted and the function signatures should not be changed.
-You can add additional directories and files but the `app.py`, `Dockerfile`, and `requirements.txt` need to remain in the root directory and remain as they are.
+You can add additional functions and variables to the file but the `init` and `translate` functions should not be deleted and the function signatures should not be changed.
+You can add additional directories and files but the `app.py`, `Dockerfile`, and `requirements.txt` need to remain in the root directory.
 The `integrate.py` file also needs to remain in the root directory.

 #### `init(logger)`